vcon-dev/draft-howe-vcon-lawful-purpose/draft-howe-vcon-lawful-purpose.md

 **Lawful Basis Attachment**: A vCon attachment with type "lawful_basis" that contains structured information documenting the lawful basis for processing conversation data.

-**Attestation Ledger**: A SCITT Transparency Service that maintains an authoritative, verifiable log of attestations about a vCon, which can include attestations of a lawful basis.
+**Attestation Ledger**: An external transparency service that maintains an authoritative, verifiable log of attestations about a vCon, which can include attestations of a lawful basis.
+This document defines integration with ledgers using the SCITT protocol.

 **Compatible Extension**: A vCon extension that introduces additional data without altering the meaning or structure of existing elements, as defined in [I-D.draft-ietf-vcon-core-00].